Directions: How to get here

 To get there, you can take a subway via:

 Manhattan South Ferry subway map The 1 subway to South Ferry.
-Take the exit at the end of the line, come up two escalators, and exit at the doors of the Ferry Terminal.
+Board the front half of the train (first 5 cars, in front of the conductor).

 Or you can take a bus via: